kwertyops/byte-of-python/src/for_loop.md

 Key points:
 - When programming, we always want to avoid repeating a line or block of code.
 Not duplicating saves us time when coding.
 But it also helps us later if we find there is an error or if we decide to make a change.
 Ideally, we want to make fixes and changes in only one place.
 - The indentation is very important.
 Any lines indented after the `for` line get repeated.
-When the indentation reverts to the same level as the `for` line, those lines are not repeated, and execute only once.
+When the indentation reverts to the same level as the `for` line, those lines are not repeated, and are executed only once.
 - The `i` is just the name of a variable.
 In this kind of `for`-loop designed to simply repeat a block of code a specific number of times, the variable counts which iteration (repeat) we are on.
-In this situation, it is traditional to call the variable `i`, `j`, or `k`, though technically you may give it any legal variable name.
+In this situation, it is traditional to call the variable `i`, `j`, or `k`, though you may give it any legal variable name that helps the user understand that it is the iteration variable.

 ## The parameter passed to the `range()` function can be a variable.